ckan/ckan/doc/python-coding-standards.rst

 - We use ``'''triple single quotes'''`` around docstrings, not ``"""triple double quotes"""`` (put triple single quotes around one-line docstrings as well as multi-line ones, it makes them easier to expand later)
+- We use Sphinx domain object cross-references to cross-reference to other code objects (see below)
 - We use Sphinx directives for documenting parameters, exceptions and return values (see below)